imagr/imagr/.github/ISSUE_TEMPLATE.md

 (Include debug logs if possible and relevant.)

 ### Versions Report
-(Production [release](https://github.com/grahamgilbert/imagr/releases) which version (v.1.X.X) or master branch.
+(Production [release](https://github.com/grahamgilbert/imagr/releases) and which version (v.1.X.X) or master branch.
 Please also include NBI creation tool used.)

 ### References
 (Remove this section if not relevant)